Practice Information

 Venesection procedures

 Venesection (also called therapeutic blood removal or therapeutic phlebotomy) is a procedure where a small amount of blood is removed from your vein, similar to a blood donation.
 This helps lower the number of red blood cells or iron in your body.
-At the San GP Centre at Wahroonga our doctors and staff have expertise in venesection procedures and can provide advice on this and any other medical issues as required.
+At the San GP Centre at Wahroonga our doctors perform venesection for haemotochromosis and polycythemia subject to clinical assessment for suitability, and can provide advice on this and any other medical issues as required.

 Venesection is commonly used to manage the following health conditions: